Position

 • Strong physical stamina and ability to work in various weather conditions.

-• Basic understanding of construction terminology and practices.
+• Basic understanding of construction safety practices.

 Is becoming a Concrete Laborer a good career path?

+Choosing this career path has its own set of advantages and challenges.
 Here are some pros and cons to consider:

 • Pros: